 The cold rolling industry has developed over the past few decades into a modern supply sector.
-Precise geometrical and material properties are set in controlled production processes, and customers appreciate the resulting reliability and process capability.
+Precise geometrical and material properties are set in controlled production processes, and customers recognise and appreciate the resulting reliability and process capability.

-The technological state of the sector and the continuing quality development of the raw material from modern steel plants ensure a high product quality and reproducibility.
+The technological state of the sector and the continuing quality development of the raw material from modern steel plants ensure high product quality and reproducibility.

-Due to continuous process improvements in the cold rolling industry and the upstream steel production processes, it has been possible to reduce defects to a minimum.
-However 100% defect-free products cannot be guaranteed when considering the entire process chain.
+Thanks to continuous process improvements in the cold rolling industry and the upstream steel production processes, it has been possible to cut defects to minimum.
+But it is still not possible to guarantee 100% defect-free products if one considers the process chain as a whole.

-The aim of this brochure is to explain the causes and possibilities for avoiding and detecting residual defects.
-Moreover it points out the existence of the residual risk of defects in semifinished products of steel such as cold rolled steel strip.
+The aim of this article is to highlight the causes and the possibilities for avoiding and detecting residual defects, and to point out the existence of this risk in semifinished products of steel such cold rolled steel strip.